spring-io/initializr/README.md

 ## Prerequisites

 You need Java (1.6 or better) and a bash-like shell.

+If you are on a Mac and using [homebrew](http://brew.sh/), all you must do to install it is:

+    $ brew install spring-boot-cli

+It will install `/usr/local/bin/spring`.
+You can jump right to [running the app](#running_the_app).

-To get started, some basic operating system tools (`curl` and `zip`).
-The `spring` command line interface can be installed like this
+An alternative way to install the `spring` command line interface can be installed like this:

     $ curl spring.cfapps.io/installer | bash